What

 region chosen has the wrong kind of seaside or seashore.

-opposite divides the French coast very schematically into two types: in
+The map above divides the French coast very schematically into two

 pink, coasts that are predominantly rocky, often with cliffs; in